MarshP/yon-readme/README.md

 * SW path to various out-of-the-way housing, and also the [BIG slime farm](#mob-and-resource-farms) and [skeleton farm (B)](#mob-and-resource-farms) built by MAMP (a train goes part way).
 * SE to the Rainbow Castle and the [End Portal Stronghold](#landmarks)
 * North end of the hub is a portal leading into the 0,0 desert, where the [squid ink farm](#mob-and-resource-farms) is located.

 **Railways out of the nether hub**, not counting little internal railways over walking distances:
 * NE corner - Railway to Mesa and Ice Biomes by JK.
 This way for coloured clay!
-* E edge GIANT railway to the [Woodland Mansion].
+* E edge - [Great Nether Railway](#landmarks) to the [Woodland Mansion](#landmarks).
 This is entirely glassed and paved, and is probably the realm's biggest single build, made by Korvar.
 * Straight up - through the nether roof to the [XP and gold farm](#mob-and-resource-farms)
   * A foot stairway ascend from the east of the hub to meet this train at the nether roof.
 This is also the route to the [Wither-killing space](#mob-and-resource-farms)
 * North and down - to the jungle biomes and [skeleton farm (A)](#mob-and-resource-farms)